All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Reconstituted peptides are much more fragile.
 Once you add bacteriostatic water to the powder, the clock starts ticking.
 The peptide is now in solution and vulnerable to bacterial growth, heat degradation, and physical agitation.

 The bacteriostatic water used for contains a small amount of benzyl alcohol that inhibits bacterial growth.
 This is why you use bacteriostatic water rather than sterile water, which has no preservative.
-Even with this protection, proper handling and storage are essential.
+Even with this protection, proper handling and storage are important.

 Your pharmacy will include storage instructions with your medication.
 Always follow those specific instructions first.
 The guidelines below are general best practices.

 Free Download: Wolverine Stack Protocol Card Keep your peptide storage and handling checklist alongside your protocol schedule.
-Our printable card includes storage reminders and reconstitution notes.
+Our printable card includes storage reminders and reconstitution calculator notes.
 Get yours free) we'll email it to you instantly.

 [Download CTA Button]